MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="02/03/2017"
+   ms.date="02/07/2017"
    ms.author="deonhe"/>

 # Create team flows #

 Create a team flow by specifying one or more other people in your organization as owners, who can perform these actions:

 - View the flow's history (that is, each run).
+- Manage the properties of the flow (for example, start or stop the flow, add owners or update credentials for a connection).
-- Edit the flow to change how it works (for example, adding or removing [services](https://flow.microsoft.com/services/)).
+- Edit the definition of the flow (for example, add or remove an action or condition).
-- Add and remove other co-owners (but not the flow's creator).
+- Add and remove other owners (but not the flow's creator).
 - Delete the flow.

-If are the creator or an owner of a flow, the [Microsoft Flow portal](https://flow.microsoft.com) shows it on the **Team flows** tab and adds a designation to it on the **My Flows** tab:
+If you are the creator or an owner of a flow, you will find it listed on the **Team flows** tab of the [Microsoft Flow portal](https://flow.microsoft.com).
+Team flows are also tagged with **Team Flow**, so you can easily find them among your other flows on the **My flows** tab of the Microsoft Flow portal:

 ![](./media/create-team-flows/addowner5.png)